• Students

 INTERNSHIP CONTRACT FORM

-Students who are currently interning at an organization and wish to receive credit through Women and Gender Studies should fill out the Internship Contract Form, to be reviewed by the Department Chair, Catherine Raissiguier.
+Students who are currently interning at an organization and wish to receive credit through Women and Gender Studies should fill out the Internship Contract Form, to be reviewed by the Department Advisor, Christopher Mitchell.

-Signatures from the internship supervisor and Women and Gender Studies adviser are required to successfully submit the form.
+Signatures from your internship supervisor and Women and Gender Studies adviser will be required as part of the application process, described below.

-1. Fill out as much as possible on pages 1 and 2 of the form below.
+1. Fill out pages 1 and 2 of the form below.

 HUNTER